-a.
-Overtime continuing beyond normal work period:

-Employees shall be entitled to a meal after two (2) hours beyond their normal quitting time.
-Thereafter, they shall be entitled to one meal following each additional four (4) hour period of work.

-b.
-Overtime starting two (2) or more hours before normal work period and continuing into normal work period [Example: Employee will be entitled to two (2) meals if he/she starts more than two (2) hours before his/her normal schedule and works a minimum of four (4) hours of his/her basic shift].

-Employee shall be entitled to the next meal at his/her regular meal time, provided no employee shall be delayed beyond six (6) hours in receiving such meals.

-c.
-Overtime starting within two (2) hours before normal work period and continuing into normal work period:

-Employee shall be entitled to breakfast except as stated in Article 22, Section 4.

-d.
-Employee scheduled to work will only earn meals after completing an eight (8) hour shift on the first and second days of rest.
-[For accounting purposes only, one (1) meal shall be credited for the first eight (8) hours worked on the first and second days of rest].

-Section 2.
-The cost of meals shall average not more than
+- §1. a.
+Overtime continuing beyond normal work period: Employees shall be entitled to a meal after two hours beyond their normal quitting time.
+Thereafter, they shall be entitled to one meal following each additional four hour period of work. - b.
+Overtime starting two or more hours before normal work period and continuing into normal work period: Example: Employee will be entitled to two meals if he/she starts more than two hours before his/her normal schedule and works a minimum of four hours of his/her basic shift.
+Employee shall be entitled to the next meal at his/her regular meal time, provided no employee shall be delayed beyond six hours in receiving such meals. - c.
+Overtime starting within two hours before normal work period and continuing into normal work period: Employee shall be entitled to breakfast except as stated in Article 22, §4. - d.
+Employee scheduled to work will only earn meals after completing an eight hour shift on the first and second days of rest.
+For accounting purposes only, one meal shall be credited for the first eight hours worked on the first and second days of rest. - §2.
+The cost of meals shall average not more than \$9 per meal.

-\$7.50 per meal in 2004.

 Meals not eaten shall not be paid for, but all meals earned shall be included in the calculation of the average cost reviewed quarterly.
-In the event such quarterly review of meal costs discloses that the average meal cost to the City exceeds the above referenced \$6.50 or \$7.50 per meal, then a maximum limit of the above referenced \$6.50 or \$7.50 for the next quarter shall become effective.
+In the event such quarterly review of meal costs discloses that the average meal cost to the City exceeds the above referenced amounts, then a maximum limit of the above referenced amounts for the next quarter shall become effective.
 All meals shall be approved and scheduled by the Division Superintendent or designee prior to taking such a meal.

-Section 3.
-Call-Out Overtime: Employees shall be entitled to a meal following each four (4) hour period of work.
-However, employees shall be entitled to the first meal not more than six (6) hours beyond the previous meal eaten before reporting.
-It is understood that this meal will be provided as soon as practicable after reasonable emergency repairs have been completed.

-Section 4.
-Pre-arranged overtime: Apply to Section 1.

-Section 5.
-Normal day off: Employees scheduled to work on a "normal day off" for hours other than those usually worked on regular working days shall be entitled to meals in accordance with Sections 1, 2 or 3.

-Section 6.
-Adverse Conditions: Adverse conditions which necessitate emergency overtime of a continuous nature, employees shall be entitled to a meal following each four (4) hour period of work.
+- §3.
+Call-In Overtime: Employees shall be entitled to a meal following each four hour period of work.
+However, employees shall be entitled to the first meal not more than six hours beyond the previous meal eaten before reporting.
+It is understood that this meal will be provided as soon as practicable after reasonable emergency repairs have been completed. - §4.
+Pre-arranged overtime: Apply to §1. - §5.
+Normal day off: Employees scheduled to work on a "normal day off" for hours other than those usually worked on regular working days shall be entitled to meals in accordance with §§ 1, 2 or 3. - §6.
+Adverse Conditions: Adverse conditions which necessitate emergency overtime of a continuous nature, employees shall be entitled to a meal following each four hour period of work. - §7.

-Section 7.
 The one-half (1⁄2) hour lunch period for non-rotating shift workers will normally fall as close to noon as practicable.
 Under special circumstances, the lunch period may occur between the hours of 11:30 a.m. and 1:30 p.m.